Soil2Soul

 creating training and meaningful employment pathways

-Soil2Soil is LeaderLife’s Social Enterprise designed to develop work readiness skills across the agriculture industry.
+Soil2Soil is LeaderLife’s Social Enterprise designed to develop work readiness skills and supported casual employment across the agriculture industry.

 In 2019 we leased a Lime Farm in Narromine.
-Working in partnership with a local training organisation we deliver vocational training for mostly young Indigenous people aged 15-25, who have disengaged from education or are on the edge of the criminal justice system.
+Working in partnership with a registered training organisation we deliver vocational training for mostly young Indigenous people aged 15-25, who have disengaged from education or are on the edge of the criminal justice system.
+In 2020, the young people harvested 156,000 limes which were sold into Coles supermarkets and began making artisan lime cordial, which is available via our online shop.
+Local businesses support this initiative, purchasing freshly picked limes for their cafes, restaurants and bars.